 Does Bell Ringing count as community service?

-Why are there no kettles out on Sundays?
+Why are there no Red Kettles out on Sundays?

-The Salvation Army is a Christian church and we want everyone to have the opportunity to attend a worship service on Sundays and have a day of rest.
+As a church, The Salvation Army of Kalamazoo is committed to making sure that everyone has the opportunity to attend a worship service on Sundays for a day of Sabbath or rest.